jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 application_ was not possible.
 This is a bummer, yes, but I do understand it.

-Third, and most importantly, this timeline allowed me to set aside the myriad doubts and worries I had about the whole endeavor for a few months, and to just focus on programming _only_.
-I decided that I would spend that time, that 4-6 months, learning as much as I could, and if I didn't get in again, well, then I'd reassess.
-Normally I wouldn't have been able to do this!
+Third, and most importantly, this timeline allowed me to set aside the myriad doubts and worries I had about the whole thing for a few months, and to just focus on programming _only_.
+I decided that I would spend that time, that 4-6 months, learning as much as I could, and if I didn't get in again, well, then I'd reassess, at at least I would have learned some new skills.
+Normally I wouldn't have been able to do this, normally I would waffle back and forth about what the point of it was.

 <hr>

-And so I spent those 4 months _working my ass off_.
+And so I spent what turned out to be those 4 months _working my ass off_.
 I treated it very much like a job, I spent at least 8 hours a day studying.
 I found out about the [Wix lounge](http://www.wix.com/lounge/new-york) which, at the time, was free to anyone anytime working on pretty much anything.
 This was pretty wild, but such a godsend!
 To have a place to go to for this expressed purpose was so helpful to help me focus!

 Nobody was supporting me during this period.
 I had no trust fund, and no savings, and no work save the work I made or found for myself.
 I did random